dunnlab/Siphonophore_Expression/README.md

 # Siphonophore Expression

 This is a repository containing all of the code used to generate the manuscript "Evolution of gene expression across species and specialized zooids in Siphonophora".

+In this [manuscript](https://github.com/dunnlab/Siphonophore_Expression/blob/master/Manuscript.pdf), we investigate the differential gene expression patterns between distinct zooid types, as well as in a specialized tissue (the pneumatophore).
+Manuscript code, as well as many of the datafiles needed to complete the analyses, can be found here.
+However, some of the larger files are hosted on figshare (DOIs: 10.6084/m9.figshare.14838384, 10.6084/m9.figshare.14838372, 10.6084/m9.figshare.14838315, 10.6084/m9.figshare.14838090, 10.6084/m9.figshare.14829183).
+Raw sequence data and associated sampling metadata can be found on NCBI (BioProject ID PRJNA540747).

+Analyses start with the script [Manuscript_prep](https://github.com/dunnlab/Siphonophore_Expression/blob/master/Manuscript_prep.R).
+This outputs an RData file that is read in by the script [ancestral_trait_recon](https://github.com/dunnlab/Siphonophore_Expression/blob/master/ancestral_trait_recon.R), which in turn outputs an RData file that is read in by the [main manuscript](https://github.com/dunnlab/Siphonophore_Expression/blob/master/Manuscript.Rmd) Rmd file.
+Many of the functions used in analyses are kept in a [functions](https://github.com/dunnlab/Siphonophore_Expression/blob/master/functions.R) file.

+A small blast analysis of Physalia toxins can be found [here](https://github.com/dunnlab/Siphonophore_Expression/tree/master/Physalia_toxin), and Wnt genes, based on supplementary data from [Condamine et al., 2019](https://www.sciencedirect.com/science/article/pii/S0012160618304093?via%3Dihub), can be found [here](https://github.com/dunnlab/Siphonophore_Expression/tree/master/Wnts).